That's the exact face the author made when he saw this cover.

 Ray Bradbury died this morning at the age of 91.
-An avid reader as a child, Bradbury fell in love with science fiction and fantasy when his aunt introduced him to the work of Edgar Rice Burroughs and Edgar Allan Poe.
+An avid reader as a child, Bradbury fell in love with science fiction and fantasy when his aunt introduced him to the work of Edgar Rice Burroughs and Edgar Allen Poe.
 After high school, he sold newspapers on a street corner at night and spent his days writing in the UCLA library.
-He published stories in fan magazines, then genre magazines such as Astounding Science Fiction and eventually published his first novel, The Martian Chronicles.
+He published stories in fan magazines, then genre magazines such as Astounding Science Fiction and eventually published his first novel, The Martian Chronic

 (Click for full size.)

 Fantasy author Jim C. Hines decided one day to pose like the women on the cover of his novel, "The Stepsister Scheme."
 After realizing how awkward posing like that was, he decided to recreate other poses from fantasy book covers.

 "I spent the rest of last night with pain running through most of my back.
 Even the pose in The Shape of Desire, which first struck me as rather low-key, is difficult to imitate and feels really forced.
 Trying to launch my chest and buttocks